 Horner led the Bulldogs to a 9-9-1 mark in 2009.
-Earning first team All-MVC honors was senior Elizabeth Woerle, while fellow seniors Blair Nelson and Crystal Townley collected second team laurels.
-Receiving All-MVC honorable mention recognition were seniors Rachel Gielau and Melissa Lewis along with junior Bailey Dorrington.
-Moklestad was selected to the MVC All-Freshmen squad.
-Lewis also earned first team All-MVC Scholar-Athlete honors for the second consecutive year.
+Earning first team All-MVC honors was Elizabeth Woerle, while Blair Nelson and Crystal Townley collected second-team laurels.
+Receiving All-MVC honorable mention recognition was Rachel Gielau and Melissa Lewis along with Bailey Dorrington.
+Moklestad was selected to the MVC All-Freshman squad.
+Lewis also earned first-team All-MVC Scholar-Athlete honors for the second consecutive year.

 In Horner’s first season leading the Bulldogs, Drake posted an 8-10-1 mark in 2008, including a 4-2 record in the MVC.
-Senior Katie Sauer was tabbed a first team All-MVC selection, while then senior Jenny Schroeder, Woerle and Townley were chosen second team All-MVC selections.
-Nelson and Lewis gained honorable mention all-league accolades, while freshmen Samantha Knosby and Danielle Figliola were named to the All-MVC Freshman team.
+Katie Sauer was tabbed a first team All-MVC selection, while Jenny Schroeder, Woerle and Townley were chosen second-team All-MVC.
+Nelson and Lewis gained honorable mention all-league accolades, while Samantha Knosby and Danielle Figliola were named to the All-MVC Freshman team.

 Off the field, Drake maintained a collective 3.25 grade point average with Schroeder and Lewis tabbed as first team All-MVC Scholar-Athlete selections.

 Horner was the Bulldogs' top assistant from 2003-08.
 During her tenure, the Bulldogs compiled a 56-35-9 record winning four MVC Conference regular season championships, competing in the 2006 NCAA Tournament.
 She assisted in all facets of the Bulldog soccer program and served as camp director of the Premier Soccer camps.

 "I am proud to have been a part of this program for five seasons as an assistant coach, and I am honored to be able to continue as the head coach," said Horner when named head coach.
 "This program has been very successful in its short history, and I am excited about the possibilities for the future."

 Horner has been involved with the Iowa Olympic Development Program since 2004.
 She plans to coach the Iowa 1998 girls squad this season.

 She has worked with several youth clubs as a clinician and a coach.